Green bean casserole with bacon is just what you need for the holidays! You’ll love how easy it is and that it doesn’t have any cans of soup in there!

 Growing up, my family never really made green bean casserole.
 Most of my family is on Team No Mushrooms Ever, so the classic green bean casserole recipe that everyone serves is a no for my house.
 Sorry about it.

-Check out this green bean casserole with bacon for something a little different this year!
+Homemade green bean casserole with bacon for the holidays!

 This easy green bean casserole recipe is something I decided to throw together after realizing sometime in my thirties that I had never even tasted a green bean casserole.
 I mean, casseroles are my life.
 Clearly I had to remedy this.